gatsby-uc/gatsby-source-strapi/README.md

 Rich text fields can now be processed using the [`gatsby-transformer-remark`](https://www.gatsbyjs.com/plugins/gatsby-transformer-remark/https://www.gatsbyjs.com/plugins/gatsby-transformer-remark/) plugin.

-> It only works if the content of the rich text field saved in the database is in markdown format so if you customised the WYSIWYG in your Strapi Administration panel make sure that it is saved in a markdown format.
+> It only works if the content of the rich text field saved in the database is in markdown format.
+So if you customized the WYSIWYG in your Strapi Administration panel make sure that it is saved in a markdown format.

 Files that are added in the richtext field can now also be processed by the [`gatsby-plugin-image`](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/?=gatsby-plugin-i#gatsby-plugin-image) plugin.

-> To do so, according the [restrictons and limitations of the plugin](#restrictions-and-limitations) you need to make sure that at least one of your content types entities has a file uploaded in the richtext field.
+To do so, according the [restrictons and limitations of the plugin](#restrictions-and-limitations) you need to make sure that at least one of your content types entities has a file uploaded in the richtext field.

 To query markdown local fields use the following query: